 What’s the difference between Remedial Massage and Myotherapy?

-During a Myotherapy session, you will be lying prone, supine or in a side position on a table and undressed down to underwear and bra.
+During a Myotherapy session, you will lie prone, supine or in a side position on a table and undressed to underwear and bra.
 Said so, the client is covered with a towel all the time.

 Only the area that gets worked will be safely exposed.

 Why cream or oil are used during a Myotherapy treatment?

 During a Myotherapy Treatment, cream or oil are used to reduce the friction on the body during skin-to-skin work.

 If you are allergic to nuts or other products, please advise the therapist before the session starts, as cream and oil may contain nut oil.

 What complementary therapies are used in Myotherapy treatment?

 Cupping, MLD and dry needling follow below the categories of techniques used along with a Myotherapy treatment too.
 It is up to Giovanni to evaluate what technique better services the scope of healing.
 Even so, cupping and MLD are available on request.
 Where dry needling would be strictly Giovanni’s choice to use it or not, based on your presentation and needs. • MLD • Cupping • Trigger Point • Dry needling • Joint’s mobilization • MFTT • MET • PNF • Passive Stretch • Pin and Stretch